oci-hpc/oci-openfoam-workshop/Documentation/Command Line.md

 - Select the number representing the Availability Domain (AD) in which the infrastructure will be provisioned.
 <p></p>

 Note that the availability of cores the shape that you use will vary between Availability Domains.
-The way to check resource availability is described in the Prerequisites section on the [main Readme](https://github.com/oci-hpc/oci-openfoam-workshop/blob/oci-hpc/README.md).
+The way to check resource availability is described in the [Prerequisites](../README.md#workshop-prerequisites) section.

 2. To modify your config.json file, navigate to your newly created directory, ocihpc-test, and open the config.json file using your preferred text editor.
 Note that this is not the same config file that we configured in Step 5.